 Donesafe automates this process by looking for mental fatigue identifiers and triggering a proactive employee assistance program.

 For example, a group of workers who are employed for shift-work in a factory are inherently prone to fatigue risk – and are a hazard to themselves and others if not mentally fit for work.
-As a part of their induction, there is a trigger that recommends they enrol in the Uprise program and complete the improving sleep module.
+As a part of their induction, there is a trigger that recommends they enroll in the Uprise program and complete the improving sleep module.
 This training works to proactively prevent the development of fatigue and educate employees on skills that reduce mental health risk factors.

 Employers received aggregated de-identified information at the end of each quarter that outlines improvements in wellbeing, stress and sleep quality.

-It is well known that there is stigma in most workplaces surrounding mental health.
+It is well known that there is a stigma in most workplaces surrounding mental health.
 Due to this stigma, employees may not feel comfortable reporting if they feel unfit to work due to fatigue.
 It is vital that managers open this conversation early by encouraging employees to monitor their own levels of alertness and concentration while at work.

 As a manager, make sure you check in regularly with your employees about how they are coping with work.
 This can be particularly useful during intensive periods when you yourself may be feeling exhausted.
 Try to share your own experiences in a way that encourages them to talk about it.
 You can even recommend techniques that you use to re-charge or improve sleep at home.